Overview

 Review all the program material and focus on those questions that you marked incorrectly.
 You may take the test again at no additional charge until you pass.

-Can I receive continuing education credits for your programs in my state?
+Can I get continuing education credit for your program in my state?

 Although the majority of our programs are accepted for continuing education credit in all states, it is ultimately your responsibility to find out whether our programs will be acceptable for continuing education credits in your state.
 If you have questions, we recommend that you contact your state board.

-If my state board requires that my continuing education programs be submitted, will you send my records to the state board of or will I have to do it?
+If my state board requires that I submit my continuing education programs, who sends my records to the board?

-You are responsible for all interactions with your state board.
+You are responsible for all interactions with your state board and will need to share any information they require yourself.